(Notes for my lecture to the North and East London GP Educators’ conference)

 Something you’re embarrassed about makes an entertaining story once you’ve loosened up with a couple of pints, but something you’re ashamed of you do everything you can to hide from others.
 Patients who feel ashamed avoid eye contact with doctors and fail to attend appointment if they think that they might be humiliated.
 One of the first pieces of qualitative research I read was Joe Kai’s work in the 1990s on the experiences of mothers bringing sick children to see their GP.
 They were ordinary mums, a social cross-spectrum.
 They reported being made to feel foolish for either bringing their children when they weren’t sick enough to warrant the doctor’s attention or leaving it too late and behaving neglectfully.
 What this, and other similar research has shown is that doctors, consciously or not, so far as patients are concerned, make moral as well as clinical judgements.

 The third part of the trauma world is disconnection.
 Disconnection is the desire to blot out painful memories and emotions.
 Addiction to drugs that do this, like alcohol, opiates, sleeping tablets and other sedatives is worryingly common.
-Chronic pain is frequently associated with adverse childhood experiences giving doctors a reason to justify their prescribing.
+Chronic pain is frequently associated with adverse childhood experiences so doctors prescribe to treat the pain, but the drugs we use – like Pregabalin, Amitriptyline and Codeine are non-selective and numb painful memories as well as back pain.
 When I met with our local pain clinic director to discuss his clinical approach, he said that he believed in using polypharmacy to block all the pain receptors.
 I’m not sure that he was talking about the pain of trauma.
 In a report on anxiety from the Mental Health Foundation it was reported that the second most frequent way that people coped with chronic anxiety was by comfort eating.
 The US research on Adverse Childhood Experiences began by discovering the strong links between severe obesity and childhood sexual abuse.
 At first these findings were rejected out of hand by professionals who thought that these were merely patients’ excuses.
 These attitudes persist today.
 Sublimation may take other forms of behaviour like burying oneself in work, exercise or shopping, which whilst clearly not diagnostic of a trauma world, might raise suspicions.

 So lesson 5 is understanding the trauma world can help us to make sense of the overwhelming anxiety, shame and desire for disconnection that our patients suffer.